-We often take the technology we have today for granted, and we rarely ask ourselves “But, why is it this way?”, let’s talk a look on QWERTY keyboards.
+We often take the technology we have today for granted, and we rarely ask ourselves “But, why is it this way?”, let’s take a look at the QWERTY keyboard.

 The History of Typewriters and Keyboards